nyanpasu/moka-gtk-theme/README.md

 ###Preamble

 Moka GTK makes use of the Adwaita engine.
-It isn't necessary to use the theme but it is recommended that you have it installed for the best experience –it is found in the "gnome-themes-standard" or similar package.
+While not necessary, it is recommended that you have it installed for the best experience –it is found in the "gnome-themes-standard" or similar package.

-Also, if you're feeling awesome, you may contribute a [donation](http://www.snwh.org/donate/ "Donate") to support Moka's developmeny, they are much appreciated. :)
+Also, if you're feeling awesome, you may contribute a [donation](http://www.snwh.org/donate/ "Donate") to support Moka's development, they are appreciated. :)

 Alternatively, if you find any bugs or issues with Moka or if you have a question, you can visit Moka's issue tracker on [GitHub](https://github.com/snwh/moka-gtk-theme/issues) or its page on [Launchpad](https://launchpad.net/moka-gtk-theme).